toddledev/documentation/docs/04-get-started/02-create-a-project/index.md

 After confirming the details, the package will be created and you will be taken to the editor to start working on it.

+For detailed instructions on creating and launching packages, see the [how to create a package](/packages/how-to-create) page.

 # Visibility options
 When creating a project you can choose between two options:
 - **Public**: Your project will be visible and clonable via a link, but others cannot edit it.